Contact Us

 Pelleas, “the Defender”

-Provenance: A shard from a holy knight’s sword
+Splinter: A shard from a holy knight’s sword

 Pelleas is the picture of a knight, staunch and stalwart as the man whose sliver of sword became his provenance.
 While he may be small, he is strong and will take up arms to defend those whom he considers to be his companions.